dsagman/picat/readme_hakank_comments4.md

 hakank4: Here's a preprint of our ICLP conference paper that discusses some hard AoC 2024 problems: https://www.arxiv.org/abs/2507.11731
+DS: I happened upon it the other day.
+Some intense stuff in there.
+I used the shortest path code there for AOC 2016 day 17 where I needed to do longest path.
+I plan to add that after finishing your edits.
+(I did about half of 2024 and used Haskell.)

 ```
 import cp.